 WHEN does the Trafalgar PAC meet?

-Typically, the PAC meets the second Wednesday of each month at 6:30 PM in the Library.
-All parents are PAC members and welcome to attend!
+Typically, the PAC meets the second Wednesday of each month at 5:30 PM in the library, however at this time we are meeting online due to COVID-19.
+All parents are PAC members and are welcome to attend!

 WHAT is a parent advisory committee (PAC)?

 The School Act gives parents the right, through PACs, to assume an advisory role in every school.
 PAC is the officially recognized collective voice of parents of their school.
 A PAC, through its elected officers, may advise the school board, the principal and staff of the school respecting any matter relating to the school other than matters assigned to the School Planning Council (SPC).

 PACs are forums within each school community to discuss matters affecting your school and the education of your children.
 Parents’ voices are a tremendous value to their school.
 They offer a wealth of ideas and support in the challenges that face all public schools.
 The PAC strives to represent the diversity within their communities and contribute to the benefit of all students by:

 - providing opportunities to educate and inform parents about the school

 - openly discussing parents’ concerns and aspirations for their schools

 Who can become a member of PAC?

 All parents and guardians of students registered in the school are able to participate as a member of the PAC.

 As an autonomous body, the PAC must abide by its Constitution and Bylaws and the School Act.